(This post may contain affiliate links. Please read our disclosure policy for more information.)

 9. Paddle in a Kayak or Canoe

 A few years ago, we bought 2 inflatable kayaks for our daughter.
 What we thought would be a fleeting interest for our tween has turned into one of our favorite outdoor activities.
 Being inflatable means they are portable and easy to bring where ever we go.
-We bring them to the local reservoir, but we also pack them up for camping and our annual beach vacation in Dauphin Island, AL.
+We bring them to the local reservoir, but we also pack them up for camping.

 If you don’t want to invest in your own kayaks or canoes, rentals are usually available at recreation areas and local outdoor gear shops.